embeddedartistry/athena-bootloader/README.md

 Serial Flashing
 ---------------
 Ariadne bootloader supports flashing through serial like any other regular bootloader.
-Using this way of uploading is built upon the very good *Optiboot* bootloader so it should be pretty straight forward to use.
+This way of uploading is built upon the very good *Optiboot* bootloader so it should be pretty straight forward to use.
 Just plug in the USB cable and select the serial port and the appropriate board from the __Tools__ > __Board__ menu.
 After that you must press the reset button and the indication LED on __pin 13__ or __pin 9__, in case of Arduino Ethernet, will start blinking rapidly.